ATLAbanana35/MinJS/README.md

 # MinJS

-Voulez-vous un language de programmation que vous pouvez compiler en commands blocks Voicis MinJS!
+Do you want a programming language that you can compile into command blocks Here is MinJS!

-/!\ Les fonctionalités sont limitées, si vous voulez en ajouter une, avertissez moi, je l'ajouterait volentiers
+/!\ The features are limited, if you want to add one, let me know, I will happily add it

-## Avantages:
+## Benefits:

-1. Simplifie
+1. Simplify

-## Désaventages:
+## Disadvantages:

-1. Lent
+1. Slow
-2. Pas optimisé
+2. Not optimized
-3. Mal codé
+3. Poorly coded

 ### Language Doc